MicrosoftDocs/Viva/Viva/experience-role.md

 ---
 ## Role-based experiences in Microsoft Viva

 The first role-based experience in Microsoft Viva is Viva Sales.
-More are coming soon.
+More role-based apps are coming soon.

 ### Viva Sales